gitlabhq/gitlabhq/doc/development/limit_ee_conflicts.md

   EE-specific code in that view, so it's the most likely to conflict, but you are encouraged to use partials even for code that's in CE to logically split big views into several smaller files.

+#### Indentation issue

+Sometimes a code block is indented more or less in EE because there's an additional condition.

+##### Mitigations

+Blocks of code that are EE-specific should be moved to partials as much as possible to avoid conflicts with big chunks of HAML code that that are not fun to resolve when you add the indentation in the equation.

 ---